-Welcome to the Second Neurology Module!
-After carefully reviewing all relevant posts from the top 50 sites of the Social Media Index, the AIR Team is proud to present the highest quality neurology content relating to headaches, seizures, and other neurologic emergencies.
-Below we have listed our selection of the 17 highest quality blog posts within the past 12 months (as of October 2018) met our standard of online excellence and were curated and approved for residency training by the AIR Series Board.
+Welcome to the Stroke Module!
+After carefully reviewing all relevant posts from the top 50 sites of the Social Media Index, the AIR Team is proud to present the highest quality online content related to Stroke emergencies.
+7 blog posts within the past 12 months (as of October 2018) met our standard of online excellence and were curated and approved for residency training by the AIR Series Board.
 We identified 0 AIR and 7 Honorable Mentions.
 We recommend programs give 3.5 hours (about 30 minutes per article) of III credit for this module.(more…)

 The newest installment in the popular ALiEMU Capsules series is live.
 This module focuses on the critical care topic of intracranial pressure management.
 Specific topics include hyperosmolar therapy with mannitol versus hypertonic saline and blood pressure management.
 Go to the ALiEMU Capsule and take the quiz for your Capsules certificate.(more…)

 Care of acute ischemic stroke patients is a complex and time-sensitive team effort.
 There is a potentially dangerous trend in the medical literature over the past few years that seems to be increasing as of late: reversing anticoagulation in order to administer systemic thrombolytic therapy.
 The purpose of this post is to highlight the available literature on this topic, specifically related to the direct acting oral anticoagulants (DOACs), and discuss why we should not support this practice (at least as of today).(more…)